 Step 3: Employment In A Florida Elementary Or Secondary School

 Charter schools in Florida are public schools and are sponsored by the school district in which they reside.
-Each charter school employs its own teachers and administrators, but the school district's personnel staff provide all certification assistance for charter school instructional employees.
-If you are employed by a charter school, you will also work with the local school district for fingerprinting and other educator certification procedures.
+Each charter school employs its own teachers and administrators, but the school district's personnel staff provide the necessary certification assistance for charter school instructional employees.
+If you are employed by a charter school, you should work with the local school district for fingerprinting and other educator certification procedures.

 Individuals Not Seeking Florida Employment

-The individual who is a citizen of the United States and holds a Statement of Status of Eligibility verifying eligibility for a Florida Professional Certificate is issued the certificate after his/her fingerprints have been cleared.
-Proceed to Step 4 (Submitting Fingerprints for Certification) and review the section entitled "Individuals Not Seeking Florida Employment".
+The individual who is a citizen of the United States and holds an Official Statement of Status of Eligibility (SOE) verifying eligibility for a Florida Professional Certificate is issued the certificate after his/her fingerprint screening results have been cleared.
+Proceed to Step 4 (Submitting Fingerprints for Certification) and review the section entitled "Individuals Not Seeking Florida Employment."

 The Florida Temporary Certificate is not issued until the individual is employed in an approved Florida school.
 Please refer back to the above sections for information on employment in Florida’s traditional public schools, charter public schools, the Florida virtual schools, or private schools.